Get all the latest Airbnb data for Fukuoka

 Is short-term renting allowed in Fukuoka in 2026?

-The single most important restriction in Fukuoka is the 180-day annual cap, meaning your property cannot be rented out for more than 180 nights per year under the standard Minpaku rules.
+The single most important condition is that a minpaku home in Fukuoka can be rented for no more than 180 days per year under the residential accommodation route.

 For a more general view, you can read our article detailing what exactly foreigners can own and buy in Japan.